Qiskit/qiskit-serverless/docs/deployment/local.rst

 Local infrastructure setup
 ==========================

-Local setup (on your notebook/machine) for quantum-serverless is configured using `docker-compose`_.
+To set up Quantum Serverless on your local machine, you will need to use `docker-compose`_.

 .. _docker-compose: https://docs.docker.com/compose/

-Once you have docker and docker-compose install you can run instrastructure for quantum-serverless using following command.
+Once you have Docker and docker-compose installed, you can run the following command to set up the infrastructure:

 .. code-block::

         $ VERSION=<VERSION> docker-compose [--profile <PROFILE>] up

-Available profiles are `full` and `jupyter`.
+The available profiles are `full` and `jupyter`.
-`jupyter` profile will install core services and jupyter notebook.
-`full` profile will install all core services, jupyter + logging and monitoring systems.
+The jupyter profile installs core services and Jupyter Notebook, while the full profile installs all core services, Jupyter Notebook, and logging and monitoring systems.

 Available version can be found in `GitHub releases`_ page.

 .. _GitHub releases: https://github.com/Qiskit-Extensions/quantum-serverless/releases

-Having that in mind let's say we want to install version `0.0.7` with all services.
+For example, if you want to install version `0.0.7` with all services, the command would be:
-Then command will be

 .. code-block::